Blocking ads removes funding from us!

 Range in everyday life: More than sufficient

-In everyday life I got through the working week with the Volvo C40 Recharge well and it also has other longer journeys without much Proproblems completed.
-According to the WLTP standard, Volvo specifies a range of 449 km.
+In everyday life, I got through the work week well with the Volvo C40 Recharge, and it also completed other longer journeys without any major problems.
+Volvo states a range of 449 km according to the WLTP standard.
 This is not really realistic.
-Unfortunately, the Volvo C40 Recharge, as well as the XC40 Recharge, takes around 22 kWh/100 km of average consumption from the 69 kWh battery.
-This is much more economical with other comparable models.
-Nevertheless, in the long-distance test with a mix of motorways and country roads, we achieved a distance of around 360 to 380 km, with the air conditioning switched on.
-According to the on-board computer, the Volvo reached a maximum of 430 km in everyday commuting if you set it to 100 Procent charged.
+Unfortunately, the Volvo C40 Recharge and the XC40 Recharge use around 22 kWh/100 km in average consumption from the 69 kWh battery.
+Other comparable models are much more economical.
+Nevertheless, in the long-distance test with a mix of motorway and country roads, we managed around 360 to 380 km with the air conditioning switched on.
+In everyday commuting, the Volvo reached a maximum of 430 km according to the on-board computer when charged to 100 percent.
 A good value that should actually be sufficient for almost everyone in everyday life.

-Various settings regarding charging planning can be made in the on-board computer.
-You can also set the important "charging limit" here, since the battery lasts the longest if you charge up to 80 Proloads.
-Our test car had at least 80 Procenter set as the default value.
-It is quite possible that Volvo will also set this as standard.
+Various settings can be made in the on-board computer regarding charging planning.
+The important "charging limit" can also be set here, as the battery lasts longest when charged to 80 percent.
+In our test car, at least 80 percent was set as the default value.
+It is quite possible that Volvo also sets this as standard.

 Sound system made by Harman Kardon: Good sound with sufficient bass

-A Harman Kardon sound system with 40 loudspeakers and 13 channels that can be controlled is installed as standard in the C12 Recharge with all-wheel drive.
-The system manages 600W.
-It just sounds awesome.
-Without distortion at high volumes and even when the subwoofer is set to 100 Prois centered, nothing rattles in the vehicle.
-As a total package, this sound experience definitely offers the usual Harman Kardon sound.
-Although in the future we hope that a Bowers and Wilkins plant will make it into an all-electric Volvo model.
-According to experts in the high-end car audio segment, these are among the best sound systems.
+The C40 Recharge with all-wheel drive comes standard with a Harman Kardon sound system with 13 speakers and 12 channels that can be controlled.
+The system produces 600W.
+It sounds simply brilliant.
+There is no distortion at high volumes and even when the subwoofer is at 100 percent, nothing rattles in the vehicle.
+As a complete package, this sound experience definitely offers the usual Harman Kardon sound.
+Although we hope that a Bowers and Wilkins system will make it into a fully electric Volvo model in the future.
+According to experts, these are among the best sound systems in the high-end car audio segment.

 Volvo C40 sound